demisto/content/Packs/MicrosoftExchangeOnPremise/Integrations/EWSv2/README.md

 ## Use Cases
 - The EWS integration can be used for the following use cases.
-- Monitor a specific email account and create incidents from incoming emails to the defined folder.<br> Follow the instructions in the Fetched Incidents Data section.
+- Monitor a specific email account and create incidents from incoming emails to the defined folder.
+Follow the instructions in the Fetched Incidents Data section.
 - Search for an email message across mailboxes and folders.
   This can be achieved in the following ways:
   - Use the ```ews-search-mailboxes``` command to search for all emails in a specific scope of mailboxes.
 Use the filter argument to narrow the search for emails sent from a specific account and more.
   - Use the ```ews-search-mailbox``` command to search for all emails in a specific folder within the target mailbox.Use the query argument to narrow the search for emails sent from a specific account and more.
-  - Both of these commands retrieve the <em>ItemID</em> field for each email item listed in the results.
+  - Both of these commands retrieve the *ItemID* field for each email item listed in the results.
 The```ItemID``` can be used in the ```ews-get-items``` command in order to get more information about the email item itself
-  - For instance, use the <code>ews-search-mailboxes</code> command to hunt for emails that were marked as malicious in prior investigations, across organization mailboxes.
-Focus your hunt on emails sent from a specific mail account, emails with a specific subject and more.</li>
+  - For instance, use the ```ews-search-mailboxes``` command to hunt for emails that were marked as malicious in prior investigations, across organization mailboxes.
+Focus your hunt on emails sent from a specific mail account, emails with a specific subject and more.

 - Get email attachment information.
 Use the ```ews-get-attachment``` command to retrieve information on one attachment or all attachments of a message at once.
 It supports both file attachments and item attachments (e.g., email messages).
 - Delete email items from a mailbox.
 First, make sure you obtain the email item ID.
 The item ID can be obtained with one of the integration’s search commands.
 Use the ```ews-delete-items``` command to delete one or more items from the target mailbox in a single action.
 A less common use case is to remove emails that were marked as malicious from a user’s mailbox.
 You can delete the items permanently (hard delete), or delete the items (soft delete), so they can be recovered by running the ```ews-recover-messages``` command.